 When our needs, or what we consider our rights, are not being met, we suffer frustration and dissatisfaction that can lead to complaining and hurt feelings.
 There will always be things we don’t approve of or think should be done differently but this is not a God-honouring way to off-load our frustrations?
-Don’t respond to a crisis by complaining, which is a negative reaction, and is a ploy of Satan to entrap believers.
+Don’t respond to a crisis by complaining, which is a negative reaction to unfulfilled desires, and is a ploy of Satan to entrap believers.
+If we grumble and complain, it shows how worldly we still are (Jas 4:1-3).
 Complainers regularly bring up the same topics; this only reinforces this problem in their mind and troubles their spirit.
 Take legitimate gripes to those involved (or to a higher authority – God) who can rectify the problem rather than gossiping the problem to those who are not part of the solution.

 Complaining is not glorifying to God, as it does not recognise His oversight of our ways

-because we can’t do anything about the situation or have any part to play in the solution.
+can’t do anything about the situation or have any part to play in the solution.
 This is a false assumption.
-What we do have
+What we do have total control

 We can solve some problems that arise by ourselves through careful thought and suitable remedial action; other problems need the input and advice of others to rectify, and still other situations can only be solved by God.
 This is why “In all things, by prayer, we are to make our requests known to God” (Phil 4:6).
 Complaining is focusing our attention on what is going wrong and appears to be against us, rather than recalling all the blessings He has given, that are working for our good, and His enablement as we accept from His loving hand this potentially life changing challenge (Deut 8:2; Ps 103:2-5; Rom 8:28).
 We need to hold ourselves accountable, “Why are you cast down, O my soul?
 Put your trust in God” (Ps 42:5).
 Look for the good God rather than the bad devil in situations, then any concerns or complaints of despair will turn into heartfelt praise.
 Situations of life either make us bitter as we complain and resist, or better as we accept and overcome.
 We have the choice – which it will be?